-The COVID19 pandemic has meant that the safest way to socialise is outdoors.
-The problem in the evening is that even on the nicest of days it very often gets chilly or cold and if you want to enjoy socialising outside, outdoor heating is a must.
+The COVID19 pandemic has meant that the safest way to socialize is outdoors.
+In the evening, the problem is that even on the nicest of days, it very often gets cold and if you want to enjoy socializing outside, outdoor heating is a must.

 Choosing the right outdoor heater can be a difficult task, especially with so many heaters available.
-We’ve put this handy guide together to help you chose the right heater for you and answer the most commonly asked questions.
+We’ve created this handy guide to help you choose the right heater and answer any questions you may have.

 Types of outdoor heaters

 Herschel’s Electric patio heaters are the most efficient form of outdoor heating.
-The heat output can be directed exactly where it is required, they are totally silent, maintenance free, have long lifetimes and are the most environmentally friendly form of outdoor heating, especially when powered by a renewable energy source.
-As the energy grid continues to decarbonise the environmental credentials will improve further.
+The heat output can be directed exactly where it is required, they are silent, maintenance-free, have long lifetimes, and are the most environmentally friendly form of outdoor heating, especially when powered by a renewable energy source.
+As the energy grid continues to decarbonize the environmental credentials will improve further.

 How do electric patio heaters work?

 Electric infrared heaters convert electricity into infrared heat via a heating element or lamp.
 This heat is transmitted by electromagnetic waves through the air until it reaches an object (they do not heat the air itself).